ekazaev/route-composer/README.md

 }
 ```

-`SearchOptions` is an enum that informs `StackIteratingFinder` how to iterate through the stack when searching.
+`SearchOptions` is an enum that informs `StackIteratingFinder` how to iterate through the graph when searching.
 See [documentation](https://ekazaev.github.io/route-composer/Structs/SearchOptions.html).

 #### 3. Action